MaestroOfAutomation/nhk-weather-parser/README.md

 ## GitHub Actions Deployment

-This project includes two GitHub Actions workflows:
+This project includes a GitHub Actions workflow for deployment:

-### Build and Push Docker Image

-This workflow builds and pushes the Docker image to GitHub Container Registry:

-1. Fork this repository
-2. Go to the "Actions" tab in your repository
-3. Select the "Build and Deploy Docker Image" workflow
-4. Click "Run workflow"
-5. Enter a tag for the Docker image (default: "latest")
-6. Click "Run workflow" again

-The Docker image will be built and pushed to GitHub Container Registry.

 ### Self-Hosted Deployment